 An annuity is an investment contract in which the owner makes a deposit in either a lump sum or installment payments in exchange for regular payments for a lifetime or for a specified number of years.
 The income is not included in the gross income of the owner as it accumulates if the policyholder is a natural person.
 With certain exceptions, the deferral of investment income does not apply when an annuity is held by a corporation.

-These exclusions have l heen in effect since 1933 and were last changed in 2006 THUSE CACIUSIONS mave t CIICCI SHICC 1/33 and were , rasi Changeu 111 2000.
+These exclusions have been in effect since 1933 and were last modified in 2006.